 Karen told Steve she still cared about him, but felt neglected by him and didn’t feel romantic towards him anymore.
 Although she had not had an affair, she was starting to feel attracted to other men.

 She announced that she would no longer settle for a mediocre relationship.
 Karen wanted an exceptional one.
 She said that if things didn’t change she would leave.

-During their weekend with me we worked together in a highly focused way.
+During their time with me we worked together in a highly focused way.
 It was revealed that the playing field had changed over the years that Steve and Karen had been together.